 - public transportation (like airplanes, buses, and subways);

 - crowded areas where physical distancing is challenging;

 The Ministry of Health is advising that people avoid all non-essential travel outside of Canada.
-For people returning from outside of Canada, the Federal Government now requires a mandatory self-isolation for 14 days.
+For people entering Canada, the Federal Government requires a negative COVID-19 test plus a mandatory self-isolation for 14 days.